MrMicky-FR/FastBoard/README.md

 ## ViaBackwards compatibility

-When using ViaBackwards on a post-1.13 server with pre-1.13 clients, older clients might get incomplete lines.
-To solve this issue, you can override the method `hasLinesMaxLength()` and return `true` for older clients.
+When using ViaBackwards on a post-1.13 server with pre-1.13 clients, older clients may receive incomplete lines.
+To solve this problem, you can override the `hasLinesMaxLength()` method and return `true` for older clients.
 For example using the ViaVersion API:
 ```java
 FastBoard board = new FastBoard(player) {